-- 7) How many cubes are in the top layer of this stack? \\\\\ - 8) How many cubes are in the bottom layer of the stack? \\\\\ - 9) What is the volume of the complete stack of cubes? \\\\\ cubic centimeters
+- 7) How many cubes are in the top layer of this stack? \\\\\ - 8) How many cubes are in the bottom layer of the stack? - 9) What is the volume of the complete stack of cubes? \\\\\ cubic centimeters

 How did you determine the volume of the stack above?
-Counting the number of cubes is a perfectly good way to find out the volume, but what if the object isn't made of cubes you can see and count?
+Counting the number of cubes is a perfectly good way to find out the volume.
+But what if the object isn't made of cubes you can see and count?
 You can still visualize cubes in your mind and count them.

-Or you can figure out the total number of cubes in a stack by multiplying the length by the width by the height.
+Another strategy we can use when we want to calculate the volume of rectangular prisms is to multiply the length by the width by the height.

 The stack on the previous page is 3 centimeters in length, 4 centimeters in width, and 2 centimeters high.